apache/cloudstack/plugins/network-elements/vyos/README.md

     * Static NAT
     * Port forwarding
   * Support of virtual Vyos Routers.
-  * Support of parallel deployment with hardware load-balancer.
+  * Support of parallel deployment with hardware load-balancer (Not Tested).
   * Communication layer with Vyos Router's custom bash shell.
   * Mapping of CloudStack APIs to corresponding Vyos Router commands.
   * Proper display of Vyos Router connectivity status in CloudStack UI.